 The main attraction for mountain bikers in Invermere is the lift-accessed network at Panorama Mountain Resort, which features an intricate and interconnected system of technical downhill trails along with easy, flowing runs and everything in between.
 There are over 30 km (19 mi) of trails to explore here, including cross-country rides that lead deep into the surrounding woods.
 Or, check out the Mount Swansea and Johnson trails – there are over 40 trails to explore around Invermere, making for some of the best mountain biking in the Kootenay Rockies.

 Nestled between two mountain ranges, the Monashees and the Selkirks, Revelstoke is in the ideal location for high altitude adventure.
-As the snow recedes up the mountains, hundreds of kilometers of trails open up, from shuttle-accessed downhill runs to long-distance cross-country tours and technical freeride playgrounds.
-At Boulder Mountain you will find tabletops, drops, berms, ladder bridges, log rides, wall rides and virtually any other feature you could dream of.
-Higher elevation trails such as the Keystone Standard Basin Trail lead you through incredible scenery of alpine meadows and wildflowers, as does the Frisby Ridge Trail, which offers 360 degree views of the surrounding mountains from atop its rolling pinnacle.
+As the snow recedes up the mountains, hundreds of kilometres of trails open up, from shuttle-accessed downhill runs to long-distance cross-country tours and technical freeride playgrounds.
+At Boulder Mountain, you will find tabletops, drops, berms, ladder bridges, log rides, wall rides and virtually any other feature you could dream of.
+Higher elevation trails such as the Keystone Standard Basin Trail lead you through the incredible scenery of alpine meadows and wildflowers, as does the Frisby Ridge Trail, which offers 360-degree views of the surrounding mountains from atop its rolling pinnacle.
 There are just too many options in Revelstoke to describe in detail – come and see for yourself!

 You can find your way to these trails and many more with the help of our Kootenay Rockies Backroad Mapbook and BC GPS Maps.
 Our maps feature industry-leading cartographic detail and detailed Adventure write-ups for many of the region’s mountain bike trails including distance, elevation gain, access, highlights and much more.